Exceptional Responders Initiative: Questions and Answers

 1. What is the purpose of the Exceptional Responders Initiative?

 The National Cancer Institute (NCI) has embarked on the Exceptional Responders Initiative (ERI) to understand the molecular underpinnings of exceptional responses to treatment, primarily via chemotherapy, in cancer patients.
 Exceptional responders are patients who have a unique response to treatments that are not effective for most other patients.
-For this initiative, exceptional responders will be identified among patients enrolled in early-phase clinical trials in which fewer than 10 percent of the patients responded to the treatments being studied; patients who were treated with drugs not found to be generally effective for their disease; patients who were treated in later-phase clinical trials of single agents or combinations; and even patients who were treated with established therapies.
+For this initiative, exceptional responders will be identified among patients enrolled in early-phase clinical trials in which fewer than 10% of the patients responded to the treatments being studied; patients who were treated with drugs not found to be generally effective for their disease; patients who were treated in later-phase clinical trials of single agents or combinations; and even patients who were treated with established therapies.
 In this pilot study, malignant tissue (and normal tissue, when possible) and clinical data will be obtained from a group of exceptional responders and analyzed in detail.
 The goal is to determine whether certain molecular features of the malignant tissue can predict responses to the same or similar drugs.
+The study also has an optional survey of complementary and alternative medicines, lifestyle changes, and additional medical conditions and their medications that may help to clarify the exceptional response.

 2. What are the eligibility requirements for this study?